The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Introduction

 \citet{Dressing2015} estimate a cumulative planet occurrence rate of $2.5 \pm 0.2$ planets per M dwarf with planet radii 1-4 \rearth~and orbital periods below 200 days, based on a sample of early-to-mid M dwarfs with a median stellar radius of 0.47 \rsun.
 They report an occurrence rate of $0.69$ close-in planets per star, defined by radii of 0.5-4 \rearth~and orbital periods between 0.5-10 days.
 Intriguingly, the incidence rate of planets orbiting GK dwarfs as a function of radius is bimodal, with a gap in the distribution at 1.5-2 \rearth~\citep{Fulton2017}.
 These empirical findings supported previous studies that had found two distinct populations of small planets: those with radii $r<1.5R_\earth$ consistent with a rocky bulk composition (so-called "super-Earths"), and planets with $r>1.5R_\earth$ that possess large volatile envelopes \citep["mini-Neptunes",][]{Weiss2014,Rogers2015}.
 A similar bimodality in the planet radius distribution has also been identified in a distribution of planet-hosting mid-K to mid-M dwarfs, with the center of the "radius valley" shifting towards smaller sizes with decreasing stellar mass \citep{Cloutier2020}.
+More recently, \citet{Luque2022} found evidence of three planet populations orbiting M dwarfs (rocky, water-rich, and gas-rich) separated by mean density as opposed to planet radius.

 The radius distribution of the occurrence rate has direct implications for theories of planet formation.
-In particular, several hypotheses have emerged as possible explanations to the existence of the radius valley, including photoevaporation \citep{Lopez2013,Owen2013,Owen2017,Lopez2018}, core-powered mass loss \citep{Ginzburg2018}, and formation in a gas-poor environment \citep{Lee2014,Lopez2018}.
-Furthermore, while mini-Neptunes and super-Earths appear to be nearly equal in abundance around Sun-like stars \citep{Fulton2017}, terrestrial planets increase in relative prominence around M dwarfs \citep{Cloutier2020}.
+In particular, several hypotheses have emerged as possible explanations to the existence of the radius valley, including photoevaporation \citep{Lopez2013,Owen2013,Owen2017,Lopez2018}, core-powered mass loss \citep{Ginzburg2018}, and formation in a gas-poor environment \citep{Lee2014,Lopez2018}. \citet{Luque2022} propose that water-rich exoplanets initially form beyond the snow line and later migrate inwards.
+While mini-Neptunes and super-Earths appear to be nearly equal in abundance around Sun-like stars \citep{Fulton2017}, terrestrial planets increase in relative prominence around M dwarfs \citep{Cloutier2020}.

 The relative abundance of sub-Earths (planets with sizes less than $r<1R_\earth$) compared to super-Earths has been poorly constrained.
 The vast majority of terrestrial exoplanets discovered thus far orbit M dwarfs and are larger than Earth; meanwhile, every terrestrial planet in the Solar System is Earth-sized or smaller.
 Consequently, the total mass of known terrestrial planets in many M dwarf planetary systems is comparable to or exceeds the total mass of the inner Solar System.
 This is surprising since M dwarfs are much less massive than the Sun and therefore possessed less massive protoplanetary disks in their early evolution \citep[e.g.][]{Pascucci2016}.
 Owing to their relative large size compared to planets, mid-to-late M dwarfs are bound to be the first type of star where detection sensitivity allows the underlying sub-Earth incidence to be studied in earnest.
 In addition to calculating cumulative occurrence rates, this work seeks to constrain the relative abundance of sub-Earths compared to Earth-sized and larger terrestrials.